 Household Challenges: Incarceration, Substance Use Disorder, Mental Illness, Intimate Partner Violence, Absence Due to Divorce or Separation

-The Raise Foundation, convening Orange County’s Child Abuse Prevention Council, have identified Adverse Childhood Experiences and Toxic Stress Response as having a detrimental effect on the physical, behavioral and emotional health of children and adults.
-In their continued prevention efforts, they have outlined ACEs and Toxic Stress as a key initiative and have worked with professionals and community members alike to spread the awareness and provide trainings.
+The Raise Foundation, convening Orange County’s Child Abuse Prevention Council, has identified Adverse Childhood Experiences and Toxic Stress Response as having a detrimental effect on the physical, behavioral and emotional health of children and adults.
+In their continued prevention efforts, they have outlined ACEs and Toxic Stress as a key initiative and have worked with professionals and community members alike to spread awareness and provide trainings on ACEs, Toxic Stress, and Trauma Informed Care.

 In 2019, TRF and CAPC partnered with The Melinda Hoag Center for Healthy Living and Dr. Holly Magaña to provide six workshops on ACEs and Vicarious Trauma titled: “The Impact of Adverse Childhood Experiences on Health and Well-Being” and “Taking Care of Yourself as You Care for Others”.